 This was a big project in Rails 2.3.
 It was the typical Rails monolith that had gone out of control.
 It had +1K endpoints and used lots of gems.
 It was actually impossible to upgrade because of dependencies.
 At some point it had several maintainability and performance issues, as we would expect from a fast go to market approach.

 But the team focused on turning the ship around.
 We started following clean architecture’s guidelines.
 We used presenters, interactors and repositories.
 At some point I believe part of the code base was actually enjoyable and properly built.
-The amount of bugs and performance issues hugely declined and we were proud of it.
+The amount of bugs and performance issues hugely declined and we were proud of it (more details at Zero bug policy).
 But we had only touched maybe 40% of the application.

 At this point I started to search for other tools.
 I went searching for something that would be more adapted to what I wanted: productivity, code quality and performance.